-A number of solutions are being offered including the use of biodiesel and portable renewable solutions with differing levels of effectiveness and reliability.
+A number of renewable energy and zero-emission power solutions for the construction industry are being offered including the use of biodiesel and portable renewable solutions with differing levels of effectiveness and reliability.

 Our offer provides a truly viable alternative.
 We deliver reliable, zero-emissions, grid-independent power; ensuring that construction sites have all the power they need, can meet the increasing regulatory requirements, and operate successfully and safely.

 The GeoPura Hydrogen Power Unit (HPU) provides 250kVA of standard three-phase, 400V critical electrical power backed up by an integral 216kWh battery system and can effectively replace on-site diesel generators with an emissions-free alternative.

 The HPU can be configured to deliver combined heat and power (CHP) at no extra costs, providing hot water and heating for on-site welfare units, sanitary facilities, or other requirements.
 We can also integrate highspeed EV charging to support zero-emissions travel to and from site or enable electric site vehicles to be charged and used on site.